-- Grow Our Container Resale Business.
+- Extend the Lease of In-fleet Containers.
+Since many shipping lines are currently finding it difficult to access debt financing, but still must utilize scarce capital to finance vessels, it is possible that they will conclude in 2009, as they did in 2008, that it will be more cost-effective to extend leases of in-fleet containers than either to buy containers at higher prices or to lease new containers.
+Additionally, in order to keep our utilization as high as possible during the current economic downturn, our focus is to extend the leases of in-fleet containers as shipping lines seek to reduce operating costs because of declining freight rates. - Grow Our Container Resale Business.
 Our container resale and trading business is a significant source of profits.
 We look to sell containers from our fleet when they reach the end of their useful lives in marine service or when we believe it is financially attractive for us to do so, considering the location, sales price, cost of repair, and possible repositioning expenses.
 In order to improve the sales price of our containers, we often move them from the location where they are returned by the lessee to another location that has a higher market price.
 We benefit not only as a result of the increased sales price but also because we often receive rental revenue from a shipping line for the one-way lease of the container.
 We also buy and lease or resell containers from shipping line customers, container traders and other sellers of containers.
 We attempt to improve the sales price of these containers in the same manner as with containers from our fleet. - Grow Our U.S. Military Management Business.
 Our status as the main provider of leased intermodal containers to the U.S. military has resulted in a complementary source of demand for containers, usually in locations with lower shipping line demand, which grants us more flexibility in managing the remainder of our fleet.
 We seek to broaden and deepen our relationship with the U.S. military in order to provide the best possible customer service, while continuing to grow the business.
-We are currently in the fourth year of the SDDC contract, which, subject to yearly performance review and contract confirmation, may be renewed by the U.S. military on a yearly basis for a total contract period of up to ten years.
-Our latest performance rating in 2007 was "Excellent" with a score of 95%. - Maintain Access to Diverse Sources of Capital.
+We are currently in the fifth year of the SDDC contract, which, subject to yearly performance review and contract confirmation, may be renewed by the U.S. military on a yearly basis for a total contract period of up to ten years.
+Our latest performance rating in 2008 was "Excellent" with a score of 93.7%. - Maintain Access to Diverse Sources of Capital.
 We have successfully utilized a wide variety of financing alternatives to fund our growth, including secured and unsecured debt financings, bank financing, and equity from third party investors in containers.
 We believe this diversity of funding, combined with our anticipated access to the public equity markets, provides us with an advantage in terms of both cost and availability of capital.